What is swimmer's itch?

 one year but not the next?

-The following are factors that may determine whether swimmer's
+More scientific research is needed to answer that question.
+The following are factors that determine whether swimmer's

 itch may be a problem on a specific lake at a given time:

-- distribution and number of snails that can serve as intermediate
+- the distribution and number of snail species that can serve as intermediate

-- distribution and number of bird hosts that can serve as hosts
+- the distribution and number of bird species (migrants and summer residents) that can serve as definitive hosts

 - wind direction